 For the passive phase, swept areas are more uncertain as more inputs and assumptions are required for its calculation.
 The winch speed used is an average speed calculated over the whole period of hauling.
 If any variation in the speed of operation occurred between the passive phase and the trawl ascent phase, then the estimated winch speed could be biased.
 Also, if warp cables sag under their own weight, then the true swept area would be smaller since the trawl would be closer to the vessel than we are assuming.
 We also note that trawling during this phase is an uncontrolled process and so the catchability of the trawl may be less than that of the active trawling phase.
 Moreover it remains unclear whether such biases vary as a function of bottom type, for example.

+Given inconsistencies between the results of this comparative trawling experiment and the 2019 survey results we undertook a series of further analyses of potential confounding factors or sources of error that may have affected one or the other outcomes used in the comparison.
+We introduce analyses on vessel speed and orientation as Appendix E.

-Target trawling speed was identified as a issue as the Avalon proved more difficult to control as it lacked a variable-pitch throttle control, which was present in its predecessor.
-Fluctuations in the Avalon during the experiment (Figure 15), though at least two tows on the Jean Mathieu had large speed fluctuations as well, could be due in part to strong weather conditions.
+Target trawling speed was identified as a potential issue due to inconsistencies across vessels, with the Avalon being more difficult to control as it lacked a variable-pitch throttle control, which was present on its predecessor.
+Fluctuations in speed were persistent in the Avalon during the experiment (Figure 15), though at least two tows on the Jean Mathieu had large speed fluctuations as well, which could be due in part to strong weather conditions.
 To and fro variations in speed lead to oscillations in the tension of warp cables and can result in sympathetic movements of the trawl.
 Some aspects of these oscillations may be indirectly inferred from variations in headline height for each tow (Figure 17).
 More relevantly, they might also change the contact behavior of the footrope during trawling.
-Some insight in footrope contact might be gleaned by considering variation in tilt probe measurements during trawling (Figure 18), which show that some tows have greater variability than others, possibly as a result of these speed oscillations.
+Some insight in footrope contact might be gleaned by considering variation in tilt probe measurements during trawling (Figure 18), which showed that some tows have greater variability than others, possibly as a result of these speed oscillations.

 Vessel captains showed subtle speed control differences during trawling, and more obvious differences in the operation speed of the winch, which led to large variations in the duration of the passive phase, notably on the Avalon on the day of September 24.
 This may have led to variations in catchability during the passive trawling phase.

-possibility is the presence of asymmetry in the trawl configuration.
+Another possibility is the presence of asymmetry in the trawl configuration.
 These may arise out of differences in the lengths between warp cables or as the result of twists in the cable linking the trawl doors to the foot rope and head line.
 No direct or indirect data are available to inform whether any asymmetry presently exists in the trawl configuration.
 Wing spread observations only measure the separation between the eSonar probes, not whether they are correctly aligned.
 The presence of asymmetry would lead to reductions in the effective area being trawled.

-Given the identified biases, how are we to interpret the positive vessel effects results observed for female snow crab, mudstars and sea urchins?
+Given the identified potential biases, how are we to interpret the positive vessel effects results observed for female snow crab, mudstars and sea urchins?
 Though these groups show a higher degree of spatial clustering than male snow crab and American Plaice, they are still found in significant proportions of the comparative survey tows.
+With respect to female snow crab, size frequency distributions show consistency in shape between vessels, inferring the higher abundances observed on the Jean Mathieu reflected higher catchability and not selectivity differences.